TYPO3-Documentation/t3docs-wiki-migration/output_pages/FrontendEditing.rst

   (to display a pull down menu with both options)**

 |
 | **6.
-Log out of your backend session, and go to
+Log out of your backend session, and go
-  http://www.yoursite.com/typo3/ [outdated link] .
+  to**\ http://www.yoursite.com/typo3/\ **[not available anymore] .
 The login form should now include a new select box named "Interface".
   Select the "Frontend" entry, and type the login and password of the frontend editing user you just created.
 You should now see your website with all the pencil icons aside the contents.**

 Links
 =====